ArkEcosystemArchive/docs-legacy/docs/archive/api/public-v1/transactions.md

 ---
-title: Public Transactions API
+title: "Public Transactions API"
 ---

 # Public Transactions API

-## Create transactions
+## Create Transactions

 The Public API 1.0 does not provide an endpoint for creating transactions.
 Take a look at the [P2P API](/api/p2p/).

-## List all transactions
+## List All Transactions

 ### Endpoint